Bryant Park: 21st century

 New real-estate developments were also built in the park's vicinity starting in the 21st century, which together added over 13,000 new workers to the area immediately surrounding Bryant Park.
 These included the Bank of America Tower; an expansion to 1095 Avenue of the Americas immediately to the south; Eleven Times Square a block west of Bryant Park; and 505 Fifth Avenue at Fifth Avenue and 42nd Street.
 Several hotels were also built, including a conversion of 485 Fifth Avenue at 41st Street, a Residence Inn by Marriott at Sixth Avenue and 39th Street.
 By the early 2010s, investors were purchasing buildings around Bryant Park south of 42nd Street as part of a small real estate boom.
 Rents per square foot in buildings south of 42nd Street had historically been lower than rents in buildings north of 42nd Street.
 Conversely, 1095 Avenue of the Americas and 452 Fifth Avenue were able to attract comparatively high rental rates despite both being south of 42nd Street.
 Later in the decade, the area around Bryant Park started growing into a residential neighborhood, with the construction of new developments in the area.
 Within a two-block radius of the park, or roughly 500 ft, units routinely sold for millions of dollars.

+By 2024, the Bryant Park Grill's lease was about to expire.
+The BPC solicited bids for the restaurant's space, leasing it in January 2025 to a branch of the Jean-Georges restaurant, which planned to renovate the space for $12 million; the Bryant Park Grill's owner sued the BPC in April 2025 to prevent Jean-Georges from using its space.
+After a judge granted a temporary injunction, Bryant Park Grill indicated that it would not move out when its lease expired that month, which led to litigation over the restaurant's continued occupancy of its space.